 - Trainers (which must not be worn until the PE lesson begins)

-- Sweater: Black round neck sweater with school logo.
-Optional for winter.*
+- Sweatshirt*: Black round neck sweatshirt with school logo.
+Optional for winter.

 - Outdoor clothing should be removed immediately upon entering the classroom on the ground floor or before leaving the ground floor.

 - Sunglasses are not permitted in school including on top of the head.

 All students must have a bag with them at all times.
 It must be suitable for carrying books, their planner and their equipment.
 We highly recommend you purchase our Deptford Green School bag.
 Students must have:

 - coloured pencils